NTriKhang/SudokuWebNetFramework/README.md

-this is a website for you to play sudoku online it has three level and an algorithm help you to create the riddle by your own.
+this is a website for you to play sudoku online, it has three level and an algorithm help you to create riddle by your own.

 Include :
   - .Net 4.8, EF6, Ajax